Im2Slow/Bitmap-Project/README.md

 # Bitmap-Project

-2nd year's solo project as an ESILV student on Bitmap image treatment consisting in :
+4th semester's solo project as an ESILV student on Bitmap image treatment consisting in :

 1) Byte Converting
 2) Image Rotation by : 45°, 90°, 180°